-You can enroll in Group Universal Life insurance (GUL) at any time during the year.
-If you need to obtain an enrollment form or want to enroll, visit the MetLife MyBenefits website, available through TotalComp@Citi, or call MetLife at 1-888-830-7380.
-Your spouse/partner must complete a separate enrollment form
+Enroll in Group Universal Life (GUL) insurance at any time during the year.
+For more information, and to enroll, visit the MetLife MyBenefits website available through TotalComp@Citi or call MetLife at 1 (888) 830-7380.

 Learn More about GUL Coverage